levkk/levthe.dev/content/posts/yet-another-language-tutorial/index.md

 +++
-title = 'Build your own language interpreter from scratch' date = 2024-08-01T13:33:45-04:00
+title = 'Language interpreter from scratch in Rust: Part 1 of many' date = 2024-08-01T13:33:45-04:00
 +++

-Creating your own programming language is not hard.
-In fact, once you understand the basic building blocks, it can even be fun.
+Creating your own programming language is an exciting and eye-opening experience.
+As coders, we rarely if ever get a say in how our tools work.
+Languages like Python, Ruby, C/C++ and even Rust have been around for a while and are used by millions.
+Therefore, adding a feature we want or removing an annoyance is often a multi-year process that goes nowhere.

+Designing your own language however, gives you the freedom to do whatever you want.
+As you dive deeper into the implementation of your interpreter, you will get to make decisions that impact the users of your language, possibly for decades to come.
+If nothing else, you will build empathy with other compiler authors and become a more enlightened engineer.

+This post is the first in a series that will guide you through designing your own programming language, and an interpreter program that will parse and execute your language.

+## Quick introduction

-All programming languages, from the simplest one like Python to the incomprehensible one like C++, are built using three independent components: a lexer, a parser, and an translator.
+All programming languages, from the friendliest ones like Python, to the incomprehensible ones like C++, are built using two independent components: a lexer and a parser.
+This design pattern has existed for as long as I have been studying computing, so I will take it for granted and use it in this guide.

-In this post, we will cover all three of them, implement them in the Internet's favorite language du jour, Rust, and run a program written in our own language.
+Where our interpreter will diverge is, instead of compiling our language to assembly, like the C++ compiler would do, or to some custom intermediate "bytecode" like the Python interpreter does, we will execute code directly.

+Our interpreter will be written in Rust, so we won't have to worry about memory management or performance (for now), and end up with something that is not just a toy example.

-All code examples will also have a Rust Playground link, so you can them out as you follow along.
+All code examples will also have a Rust Playground link, so you can run and edit them as you follow along.

 Without further ado, let's get started.